gcampese/FinalProject-Group7/README.md

   Code: folder where code that is used in this project lies.

+  gaberial-campese-individual-project: folder that holds files detailing individual efforts.

-  Individual Reports: folder that holds 2 Individual Reports detailing our individual efforts.
+  fernando-zambrano-individual-project: folder that holds files detailing individual efforts.